re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 At first I wasn't sure to make of this; the `...` is definitely a little sus.
 Will TypeScript still validate that each element of `subcategories` conforms to the root `category` type?

-Turns out, VSCode just uses ellipses to denote nested recursive types.
+Turns out, VSCode uses ellipses to denote nested recursive types to keep their summaries finite.
 Here's what it looks like if we make a mistake in one of our subcategory definitions:

 <img src="./CategoryAssignmentScreenshot.png" alt="Category Assignment Error" style="max-width:400px">